JieyuWu/ToyotaMod/Volkswagen.md

 [Stop & Go Demonstration video](https://www.youtube.com/watch?v=Il5zqZj2-58)

 ### Stock ACC High:
 These vehicles support follow-to-stop and automatic resume if the stop is less than three seconds, from the factory.
-OP can improve on that by resuming on behalf of the driver after longer delays.
+OP can improve on that by resuming on behalf of the driver after longer delays by emulating repeated RES presses at standstill.
 "ACC high" requires an electronic parking brake, and does make use of it under certain conditions.
 If the vehicle in question has an EPB, chances are good it supports "ACC high".

 ### Stock ACC Low:
 These vehicles generally support follow-to-stop (XXX review this: maybe near-stop only) but will require the driver to take over and hold the brake after a very short delay.
 Resume from stop is moot as "ACC low" vehicles will not hold themselves at a stop.
 Any vehicles with a manual parking brake, either foot or hand-operated, will fall into this category.